Lost at Sea: Navigating the Complexities of Kubernetes

 As a newly Certified Kubernetes Service Provider, CloudOps offers hands-on workshops and trainings that focus on learning how to deploy Docker and Kubernetes technologies on public clouds, including on GCP.
 For those who are unsure about which route to take, we perform Application Platform Assessments that evaluate the business and technical needs of your organization to help define the ideal solution.
 While the process can seem overwhelming, navigating the complexities of Kubernetes can nonetheless take your digital enterprise to the next level.

 As CloudOps’ first employee and current CTO, Will Stevens has experienced the significant shift of organizations adopting the cloud, both from a technical and business value perspective.
 With a background in development, Will has worked with multiple customers to facilitate the consumption of cloud services, as well as with service providers to deliver cloud solutions.
-Will was the VP of Apache CloudStack in 2016 and is an avid open source advocate.
+Will was the VP of Apache CloudStack and is currently a member of the Open Source Advisory Council of Canada.